Who is Receivables Control Corporation?

 Should I contact or pay Receivables Control Corp?

-The best way to go about dealing with Receivables Control Corp is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Receivables Control Corporation for millions of clients nationwide.
+The most effective way to deal with Receivables Control Corp is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Receivables Control Corporation on behalf of their clients.

 Will Receivables Control Corp sue me or garnish my wages?